-Essential Screen Skills delivers the Screen and Media Gateway to Industry School Program, proudly supported and funded by the Queensland Department of Employment, Small Business and Training and Essential Crew.
+Essential Screen Skills delivers the Screen and Media project under the Gateway to Industry Schools program, which is proudly supported and funded by the Queensland Government.

 Project Manager – Moneth Montemayor

 Moneth Montemayor is a passionate Arts Educator who firmly believes that a quality arts education will enable young people to develop skills in empathy, expression and understand themselves, others and the world around them.
 She has worked in the Department of Education (QLD) for more than 11 years as a teacher, year level coordinator, pedagogy coach, master teacher and Head of Department.
 As an advocate for arts education Moneth holds the positions of Co-Chair of the Australian Teachers of Media (ATOM), Co-Chair Queensland Advocates for Arts Education (QAAE), President of ATOM Queensland and board member of the National Advocates for Arts education (NAAE) representing Media Education.
 She actively challenges and consults with key stakeholders and has contributed to ACARA Media Arts curriculum and QCAA Secondary Syllabus reviews.
 Moneth’s skills in pedagogy and curriculum has been utilised through the production of English, Drama, Media Arts and LGBTQIA+ education resources for organisations such as SBS Outreach/Learn, Matchbox Pictures, QCAA and QUT.
 As part of her practice she seeks and creates opportunities for teachers and students to bridge the gap between real world industry experiences within and beyond the curriculum.